-Because most Congressional staffers are that low-income Americans will receive, losing their current health insurance subsidies would be a big financial blow.
+Because most Congressional staffers are poorly paid, but are paid enough to not have eligibility for the Obamacare subsidies that low-income Americans will receive, losing their current health insurance subsidies would be a big financial blow.
 Many members fear that their staffers would leave for better-paying jobs in response.

 Finally, let’s look at “churn.”

 Under the law, if a person’s annual income is below 138% of the federal poverty level — or about $15,850 — he or she qualifies for coverage under the Medicaid expansion.

 This is not correct.
 You do not “qualify” for Medicaid in the sense that you have the choice of refusing it.
 You are forced into Medicaid, on the basis of your income.